Xynoxian/RAGoodman/README.md

 | **Hybrid Search** | BM25 + Dense retrieval with Reciprocal Rank Fusion | `deliverable_2/src/hybrid_retriever.py` |
 | **Hallucination Detection** | Claim extraction and verification against source docs | `deliverable_2/src/hallucination_detector.py` |

----

-## 📄 License

-This project is for academic purposes as part of the NLP Applications course (BUid Year 4, Term 3).

----

 *"I'm not saying you need a lawyer, but you definitely need Saul Goodman AI."* ⚖️